sriraghu42/gatorsplit/Sprint3.md

+# Sprint3

+## User Stories
+[View User Stories]

+## Issues Overview
+•⁠  ⁠*Planned Issues:* [View Here]
+•⁠  ⁠*Successfully Completed Issues:* [View Here]
+•⁠  ⁠*Issues Not Completed:* [View Here]

+## Demo Video:

+## Frontend Functionality
+The frontend allows users to manage groups, expenses, and threads with a smooth UI and responsive interactions.

+### Group Management:
+- View a list of joined groups.
+- Create new groups by selecting users.
+- Delete existing groups with confirmation.
+- Edit group members while avoiding duplicates.

+### Expense Management:
+- View all expenses within a group, including payer and amount.
+- Add new expenses with title, amount, and user splits.
+- Delete individual expenses via a confirmation modal.

+### Responsive UI Feedback:
+- SweetAlert modals for confirmations and errors.
+- Loading indicators and success/error messages for API responses.

+### Error Handling & Edge Cases:
+- Empty group or expense lists display friendly messages.
+- Failed actions (e.g., deletion errors) show alerts without breaking the UI.

+## Testing

+### Jest Unit Testing

+- deleteExpense.test.js – Tests deleting an expense and handling success/error responses.
+- ConfirmAndDeleteGroup.test.js – Verifies group deletion flow with confirmation modal.
+- AddMembersToTheGroup.test.js – Ensures members can be added to a group without duplicates.
+- CreateGroup.test.js – Tests group creation form input, submission, and response handling.

+### Cypress Testing

+#### 1. deleteeGroup.cy.js

+- This test logs in a user, sets the received JWT token in localStorage, and performs a secure delete operation on a group named "Spring break Trip".
+It ensures only authenticated users can access and perform deletions.

+#### 2. deleteGroupPage.cy.js

+- The test simulates a complete user journey—logging in, navigating to the groups page, and deleting a specific group (Group1).
+It ensures the delete button is visible, clicks it, and confirms the deletion via SweetAlert, verifying the group's removal from the UI.

+#### 3. deleteexpense.cy.js

+- This test ensures that a logged-in user can successfully delete an expense from a group.
+It confirms the backend deletion via the intercepted DELETE /api/expenses/* call and verifies that the expense is removed from the UI, maintaining consistency between the frontend and backend.

+#### 4. editMembersGroup.cy.js

+- Simulates editing group members by adding new users to an existing group and confirms the UI reflects updated member list after API success.
+- Validates that existing members are not duplicated when added again and ensures success message is shown only for new additions.

+#### 5. createGroupFromPage.cy.js

+- Verifies that clicking the "Create Group" button on the group listing page opens the group creation modal with input fields and user selection options.

+- Simulates filling in group name and selecting members, submits the form, intercepts the POST /api/groups call, and confirms the new group appears in the list after successful creation.

 ## Backend-API's

 These endpoints let users start new discussion threads in groups, retrieve all threads within a group, and view a consolidated summary of their expense balances across those threads.